Olivia Rodrigo On Selena Gomez, Taylor Swift's Advice - Up News Info

 Another person who knows what it’s like to grow up as a young woman under the intense spotlight of the music industry?
 None other than pop-punk legend Avril Lavigne.

-Avril spoke on the influence Olivia’s already building, saying, “I think it’s important for people like Olivia to give an honest voice to so many young women who are still discovering themselves.”
+Avril spoke about the influence Olivia’s already building, saying, “I think it’s important for people like Olivia to give an honest voice to so many young women who are still discovering themselves.”

 She continued, “Her songs are her truth, and you can really feel that.
 You can tell it’s real by the way all of her fans grab onto every single word she says.”